alexpung/UK-Investment-tax-calculator/README.md

 4. Go to the import sections and select the files, then press the "Upload" button.
 5. Press "Start Calculation".
 6. Export the results by pressing the buttons at the export file section.

+# Privacy concerns:

+Your trade data is not uploaded anywhere.
+They never leave your browser thanks to Blazor WASM framework.
+The calculation is entirely done in your browser.

 # Design notes: